 Bonus Resources for The Extraordinary Pause

-A good way to work through all of the emotions and experiences is to have discussions about them.
-This book and the following resources are intended to help facilitate such discussions at home and in the classroom around the changes created by the COVID-19 pandemic.
+One way to work through all of the emotions and experiences is to discuss them.
+This book and the following resources are intended to help create dialog at home and in the classroom around the changes created by the COVID-19 pandemic.

-First, thank you for purchasing this book!
-Your purchase will also help us to provide free books to kids in underserved communities through our cooperation with Random Acts of Reading and Kid in Need Foundation.
+Thank you for purchasing this book!
+Your purchase will also help us to provide free books to kids in communities around the country through our cooperation with Random Acts of Reading and Kid in Need Foundation.

 Here is a free version of the ebook so you can take it on the road with you.
 If you would like to share it with others, please encourage them to purchase a copy online (or get their own hardcover and thus have access to the ebook for free), so we can keep on paying it forward.